Supermarket price wars: Grocery gap widens as Woolworths raises cost of essentials, and Coles, Aldi lower tags

 The gap between the cost of essentials at major supermarkets has widened, according to a new Choice survey.
 Credit: Andrew Ritchie/The West Australian

-Mr de Silva said the survey revealed the data was a reminder that genuine specials can make a world of difference when it comes to saving money at the checkout.
+Mr de Silva said the survey results were a reminder that genuine specials can make a world of difference when saving money at the checkout.

 He said a discount on tea bags at Coles during the survey period had a “major influence” on its results.